MindscapeHQ/raygun4node-aws-lambda/example/README.md

 This is a sample AWS Lambda function to show how to use Raygun4Node and AWS Lambda together.

-This example uses the local `raygun` and `@raygun/aws-lambda` packages in this project repository by simply pointing to the directories as a dependency in package.json:
+This example uses the packages `raygun` from npm, and `@raygun/aws-lambda` from local path:

 ```
-"raygun": "file:../..",
+"raygun": "^1.0.0",
-"@raygun/aws-lambda": "file:../../aws-lambda"
+"@raygun.io/aws-lambda": "file:../"
 ```

 ## Prepare package